Ram4GB/Zoom-App-Example/README.md

 # Zoom app

 Zoom meeting is the place where you meet and join with your friends immediately without login on.
 There is the project that I am researching and working on Zoom SDK on my business.
-Happy to share/contribute.
-Check out [meet-zoom.vercel.app](meet-zoom.vercel.app)
+Happy to share or contribute.
+Check out [DEMO HERE](meet-zoom.vercel.app)

 ![Alt text](./images/1.png)